Exodus-Privacy/exodus-standalone/README.md

 You can use εxodus-standalone in your CI pipelines.

 Below are listed some examples of how to integrate it.

-:warning: Please note that the task will fail if it finds **any tracker**.

 ### GitLab CI/CD